autonomyowner/ayoubdz/README.md

 ## 📄 License

-This project is created for Allouna Perfum.
+This project is created for Allouani Perfum.
 All rights reserved.

 ---

-Built with ❤️ for Allouna Perfum e-commerce
+Built with ❤️ for Allouani Perfum e-commerce